TomasUlman/GoPayGround/README.en.md

 ## ⚠️ Notes

 - Backend credentials are **not** included in the repo.
-You need to create `credentials.env` manually:
+You need to create in the folder backend/api/ `credentials.env` manually:

 ```
 GOPAYGROUND_GOID=...